 i.
 Email Body: give here a desired email content.

 Additionally, you can also select ‘Advanced options’ → to select CCs, BCCs, Attachments, etc.

 This will let your flows be sending email as and when a Purchase Order is received.

-You can manage your data be exposed as ‘Data Lake’ in the form of oData entity.
+You can manage your data to be exposed as ‘Data Lake’ in the form of an oData entity.
 Manage and create your oData entity for the same.

 You would be patched to Azure AI Model studio to model, manage and deploy big data algorithms for your machine learning processes.